 - Flexible sigmoidoscopy and possible colonoscopy may be carried out to exclude other pathology.

 - Anorectal physiological studies and anorectal ultrasound may be useful if there is associated soiling or incontinence.

 - FBC may reveal anaemia or infection.

 Treatment depends on the degree of prolapse and the severity of symptoms.
 Refer using the suspected cancer pathway referral (for an appointment within two weeks) if anal or colorectal cancer is suspected.
 Refer to an appropriate specialist if any other serious pathology, such as inflammatory bowel disease or a sexually transmitted infection, is suspected.

 Prevention and management of constipation

 - Increase fluid and fibre intake.
-Aim for an intake of 25-30 g of insoluble fibre (raw fruits, vegetables, fibre supplements) and 6-8 glasses of fluid daily.
-Avoid too much caffeine.
+Aim for an intake of 30 g of insoluble fibre (raw fruits, vegetables, fibre supplements) and 6-8 glasses of fluid daily.
+Avoid too much caffeine or alcohol.

 - Bulk-forming laxatives such as ispaghula husk or sterculia are preferred if constipation needs treatment.
 Alternatives are lactulose or sodium docusate.